Search

 In the final phase, the organization needs to authorize a post-mortem where a team will analyze all the steps taken during cloud incident response.

-After analysis, the team will also highlight the areas where the organization needs to improve its security measures.
+After the analysis, the team will also highlight the areas in which the organization needs to improve its security measures.
 This analysis will be constructive for security teams because it will make them better equipped for future security incidents.

 What are the Benefits of Cloud Incident Response (IR)?

-The benefits associated with cloud incident response are many that greatly benefit the organization.
+There are many benefits associated with cloud incident response that greatly benefit the organization.
 These benefits are:

 Main Challenges of Cloud Incident Response